Contributing to international research capacity building initiatives

 ICARA members also noted the significant amount of AOD workforce development research and related initiatives being undertaken in Australia and acknowledged that we are the only country in the world with a National AOD Workforce Development Strategy.

 During the meeting, Professor Roche was invited by the ICARA secretariat to showcase NCETA’s local, national and international workforce development research activities.
-Her presentation focused on international challenges and solutions for workforce development and AOD training with an emphasis on:
+Her presentation (go to this web-site to view it) focused on international challenges and solutions for workforce development and AOD training with an emphasis on:

 - The need for a systemic, broad and comprehensive approach to workforce development